meilisearch/meilisearch-js/README.md

     apiKey: 'masterKey',
   })

-  const index = await client.createIndex('books') // If your index does not exists
+  const index = await client.createIndex('books') // If your index does not exist
   // OR
   const index = client.getIndex('books') // If your index exists